Bulk Up, Build Strength & Gain A Six-Pack In Six Weeks With This Workout

-Elite-level strength work, hypertrophy (muscle-building) and speed training will cover all bases: you’ll add 4kg of powerful muscle and build a six-pack in just over a month.
+Elite-level strength work, hypertrophy (muscle-building) and speed training will cover all bases: you’ll bulk up by adding 4kg of powerful muscle and build a six-pack in just six weeks.

 Follow the instructions for each workout to the letter.
 Always rest for at least 24 hours after each workout.
 Lift very heavy, but with good form.

 To bulk up, and build size and definition in your upper body.
 When performing the two supersets below, move from A to B with no rest, then rest 1min.
 Repeat each superset 5 times.

 Like the Kardashians, your chest is bottom heavy.
 Filling out your upper pecs will give you impressive definition and more power when pushing – whether on the field or in the weights room.
 Lie on an incline bench holding two heavy dumbbells (A).
 Exhale and press up explosively (B).
 Now grab a barbell.

 1b) Bent-over Row: 5 reps